Man City and Barcelona both lose in the Champions League as Mourinho gets a win

 It was the second loss for Barcelona, which went down a man after defender Ronald Araújo was shown a second yellow card just before halftime.

-The hosts scored with an own-goal by Jules Koundé in the 27th, a nice strike by Estevão in the 55th and a close-range shot by Liam Delap in the 73rd.
+The hosts scored with an own-goal by Jules Koundé in the 27th, a fine individual goal by 18-year-old Estevão in the 55th and a close-range shot by Liam Delap in the 73rd.

 City could have moved atop the table with a win but the night ended with the top three unchanged.
 Bayern Munich, Arsenal and Inter Milan all play Wednesday.